-e of volunteer: e of volunteer:
+Name of volunteer:

-AREA TO CONSIDER NOTES What work will the volunteer be carrying out?
+AREA TO CONSIDER NOTES LEVEL OF RISK What work will the volunteer be carrying out?
 Will they be doing one of the following: Teaching or looking after children regularly?
 Providing personal care on a one-off basis in schools or colleges?
 Will the volunteer be supervised?
 For volunteers to be considered 'supervised', this supervision must be the following: Carried out by a person who is in regulated activity themselves Regular and day-to-day Reasonable in all circumstances to ensure the protection of children 'Regular' means it takes place on an ongoing basis.
 When deciding what's reasonable, consider: The ages of the children, including whether their ages differ widely The number of children the individual is working with Whether or not other workers are helping to look after the children The individual's opportunity for contact with children How vulnerable the children are How many workers would be supervised by each supervising worker

 AREA TO CONSIDER NOTES LEVEL OF RISK How will the volunteer be working with children?
-Consider: The ages of the children The number of children that the individual is working with How vulnerable the children are The nature of the work How they will be supervised?
+Consider: • The ages of the children • The number of children that the individual is working with • How vulnerable the children are • The nature of the work • How they will be supervised?
 E.g. a high level of risk may occur if little is known about the volunteer, no references can be provided and the individual will be working with vulnerable children What is known about the volunteer?
 What formal or informal information do you have about the volunteer?
 E.g. information from staff, parents and other volunteers.
 Are there any referees that can advise on suitability if the volunteer has other employment or voluntary work?
 It is good practice to seek references for volunteers.
 If the volunteer is unable to provide employer references, ask for a character reference from a person of standing in the community such as a doctor or priest.
 If a prospective volunteer is very reluctant to provide references, this may raise questions about their suitability.
 Is the role eligible for an enhanced DBS?
 There are certain circumstances where you may need to obtain an enhanced DBS without barred list check for volunteers who are not in 'regulated activity'.
 This is set out in DBS workforce guidance.
+OUTCOME Summarise the outcome your decision. e of the risk assessment, explaining what checks are required (if any) and the reasons for